 Family Rate $8

-2020 COVID-19 update: The Lake Erie Islands Nature & Wildlife Center is currently closed.
+2021 COVID-19 update: The Lake Erie Islands Nature & Wildlife Center is opening for 2021 season.

 Self-guided or narrated tours are offered of this indoor collection of over 240 North American fish, mammals, and birds.
 Located also on the grounds is a butterfly garden, frog pond, and nature trail.